-There are risks everyone must consider in retirement and different strategies to address each of these.
+Everyone must consider risks in retirement and different strategies to address each.
 The appropriate strategy for you will depend on the type of retirement plan your employer offers.
 For a more comprehensive list of retirement risks, we recommend this article by the Society of Actuaries.

-Longevity risk is the risk of a retiree outliving his or her retirement benefits.
+Longevity risk is the risk that you might outlive your retirement benefits.
 Traditional defined benefit plans provide annuities that give members monthly income for life.
 Under a traditional defined benefit plan, retirees do not need to worry about longevity risk.
 Under a defined contribution plan, members hold separate accounts and usually receive a lump-sum payment when they retire.
-They then have several options to spread their benefits over their lifetime, including following the “4% rule” or buying an annuity.
+They then have several options to spread their benefits over their lifetime, including following the “4% rule” or by buying an annuity.

-The 4% rule is a popular self-management strategy for retirement funds that is recommended by many financial advisors; it is a possible means for employees to manage their own longevity risk.
-Under this rule, a retiree draws 4% of his or her retirement account value during the first year of retirement and then adjusts the withdrawal rate for inflation in subsequent years.
+The 4% rule is a popular self-management strategy for retirement funds recommended by many financial advisors as a possible means for managing longevity risk.
+Under this rule, retirees draw 4% of their retirement account value during the first year of retirement then adjust the withdrawal rate for inflation in subsequent years.

-On average, you’ll need to save a lot more money up front if you follow the “4% rule” and you will not completely reduce the risk of outliving your savings.
+On average, you’ll need to save a lot more money up front if you follow the 4% rule; however, this doesn’t guarantee you won’t outlive your savings.

 Insurance companies and financial advisors offer a variety of products called annuities.
 Some of these protect against longevity risk and some do not.
-Before buying any such product, you should consult a financial advisor who does not stand to gain a commission by selling you an annuity product.
+Before buying any such product, consult a financial advisor who won’t get a commission by selling you an annuity product.

-Despite the recent economic downturn, those who invest in the stock market in the long term can still benefit from positive returns.
-The previous year has been difficult but history has shown that those who invest over the long term (20+ years) can have positive returns on average (see Figure 2).
-If you are investing for retirement, it is best to gradually move your money away from stocks into less riskier assets (e.g. bonds) as you get closer to retirement.
+Despite periodic economic downturns, history has shown that if you invest in the stock market in the long term (20+ years), you can still benefit from positive returns on average (see Figure 2).
+When investing for retirement, it is best to gradually move your money away from stocks into less riskier assets (e.g., bonds) as you get closer to retirement.

 Inflation risk is the risk that the inflation rate will increase during your retirement, reducing the purchasing power of your retirement assets.

-Example: Suppose George receives a $100 dollar bill on January 1, 2009, loses it between his couch cushions and doesn’t find it until he’s looking for his car keys on January 1, 2010.
+Example: Suppose George receives a $100 dollar bill on January 1, 2009, loses it between his couch cushions, and doesn’t find it until he’s looking for his car keys on January 1, 2010.
 If George had spent the money a year ago, it would have had the purchasing power of $100.
-But if the inflation rate for 2009 was 3%, then the same $100 bill has the purchasing power of $97 in 2009.
-Since the price of goods has gone up, George cannot purchase as much with his $100 in 2010 as he could have in 2009.
+But if the inflation rate for 2009 was 3%, then the same $100 bill has the purchasing power of $97 in 2010.
+Because the price of goods has gone up, George cannot purchase as much with his $100 in 2010 as he could have in 2009.